metasfresh/metasfresh-documentation/_webui_collection/EN/File_handling.md

 ---

 ## Overview
-In metasfresh you can upload file attachments almost everywhere.
+In metasfresh, you can upload file attachments almost everywhere.
 You can upload single files one by one or multiple files all at one go.

 ## Steps
-Open the document where you want to attach your files, e.g. business partner, sales/purchase order, product, etc.
+Open the document where you want to attach your files, e.g., business partner, sales/purchase order, product, etc.

 ### Upload
 1. Upload your files by dragging and dropping them onto the metasfresh interface (see example).